 The Company maintains its cash and equivalents in multiple financial institutions.
 The Company maintains cash in an Argentine bank.
-The Argentine accounts, which had a Canadian dollar balance of \$29,398 at March 31, 2013 (December 31, 2012 - \$675,090) are considered uninsured.
+The Argentine accounts, which had a Canadian dollar balance of \$60,047 at June 30, 2013 (December 31, 2012 - \$675,090) are considered uninsured and may be at risk in case of the failure of the bank.